 To cut expenses, share jeeps with other hikers.
 Make your reservation through your trekking agency; they can set up more dependable and safe transportation.
 Road conditions can cause arrivals or departures to be delayed, so be flexible with your itinerary.

-Tsum valley Accommodation and Food Costs
+Tsum Valley Accommodation and Food Costs

 You will typically stay in simple tea houses when trekking in Tsum Valley.
 The settlements along the path are home to these modest, family-run guesthouses.
 Typically, there are only two single beds with a mattress, pillow, and blanket in the rooms.
 There may be communal restrooms outside of certain tea establishments.
 Some locations offer hot showers, however you might have to pay more (between $2 and $4 every shower).
 You will experience friendly hospitality, but don't expect luxury.